Thanks to their patented DARP technology, Syntropy can provide high-performance decentralized Internet connectivity at scale, powered by NOIA.

 Syntropy Stack is a flexible solution that encrypts all connections made within a network through WireGuard — the most advanced VPN protocol today.
 This encryption protocol thwarts attackers, even if they connect via a machine within the internal network.

 With Syntropy, there is no front door, and the risk is compartmentalized to separate connections.
 Each connection is a unique and isolated event that occurs when a player is connected.
-There is also heightened visibility within the network through their UI to monitor the services within each endpoint, identifying any malicious actors in real-time.
+There is also heightened visibility within the network through their UI.
+Additionally to monitor the services within each endpoint, identifying any malicious actors in real-time.

 - Server owners and tournament organizers will be able to use Syntropy tools to create secure networks, even without extensive networking knowledge, making servers prone to DDOS attacks and unauthorized access.